velipso/midimap/README.md

   Parameters:
     Channel   MIDI Channel (1-16)
-    Note      Note value (see details below)
+    Value     Data value associated with event (see details below) Note      Note value (see details below)
+    Control   Control being modified (see table below) RPN       Registered parameter being modified (see table below) NRPN      Non-registered parameter being modified (0-16383)

+  "Value" is a number that depends on the event:
-    Velocity  How hard the note was hit (0-127) Use 0 for note off Bend      Amount to bend (0-16383, center at 8192) Pressure  Aftertouch intensity (0-127)
+    OnNote          Velocity the note was hit (0-127) Use 0 for note off OnBend          Amount to bend (0-16383, center at 8192) OnNotePressure  Aftertouch intensity (0-127)
+    OnChanPressure  Aftertouch intensity (0-127)
-    Patch     Patch being selected (0-127)
+    OnPatch         Patch being selected (0-127)
-    Control   Control being modified (see table below) Value     Value for the control (LowCC: 0-127, HighCC/RPN/NRPN: 0-16383) RPN       Registered parameter being modified (see table below) NRPN      Non-registered parameter being modified (0-16383)
+    OnLowCC         Value for the control (0-127)
+    OnHighCC        Value for the control (0-16383)
+    OnRPN/OnNRPN    Value for the parameter (0-16383)

   Notes:
     Notes are represented in the format of: